tagshelfsrl/alfred-node/README.md

 ## Real-Time Events

 The `alfred-node` library provides a way to listen to events emitted by Alfred IPA in real-time through a websockets implementation.
+This feature is particularly useful when you need to monitor the progress of a Job, File, or any other event that occurs within the Alfred platform.
+To see more information visit our [official documentation](https://docs.tagshelf.dev/event-api).

 ### Getting started